 Is a man you know being abused at home?

+Do you know someone who may need some male domestic abuse support?
 It’s hard to know what to do when you’re concerned that a male friend or relative may be being abused, especially if they’re uncomfortable opening up about their situation.

 Your instinct might be to protect your loved one.
 Particularly if you’re a parent or a close relative, it can be distressing to think of them being hurt.